-The site was evaluated as part of the Readiness Assessment performed by Hatch which was completed on October 11, 2023 and a scoping study, performed by Hatch, which was completed on April 17, 2024, the results of which are described below.
-Hatch reviewed the site from a business and technical perspective, including using multi-nodular logistics.
+The site was evaluated as part of the Readiness Assessment performed by Hatch, which was completed on October 11, 2023.
+Hatch also conducted a scoping study, completed on April 17, 2024, where Hatch reviewed the Site from a business and technical perspective, including using multi-nodular logistics.
 Following a preliminary review, the presently held view is:

-- Muskogee site has approximately 66 acres available, after the carveout of creeks, which may be of adequate size based on current considerations. - Stardust Power appears to have identified certain key permitting requirements. - Lack of process water discharge may simplify permitting.
+- Muskogee site has approximately 66 acres available, after the carveout of creeks, which may be of adequate size based on current conditions. - Stardust Power appears to have identified certain key permitting requirements. - Lack of process water discharge may simplify permitting.